AStcherbinine/omegapy/docs/example1_band_depth.md

 Here is an example on how to compute and display a band depth on an OMEGA observation using OMEGA-Py.

-Let's assume you have downloaded the OMEGA data cube *ORB0979_2* from the PSA (or from these links:
+Let's assume that you have downloaded the OMEGA data cube *ORB0979_2* from the PSA (or from these links:
 [QUB](https://archives.esac.esa.int/psa/ftp/MARS-EXPRESS/OMEGA/MEX-M-OMEGA-2-EDR-FLIGHT-V1.0/DATA/ORB09/ORB0979_2.QUB),
 [NAV](https://archives.esac.esa.int/psa/ftp/MARS-EXPRESS/OMEGA/MEX-M-OMEGA-2-EDR-FLIGHT-V1.0/DATA/GEM09/ORB0979_2.NAV))